invisiblehands/django-multifilefield/README.md

 ### A pluggable django html5 filefield for multiple files

-Basically this allows you to easily throw in a nice html5 input for uploading and clearing multiple fields.
-You can easily add in a queryset or list of files and it will handle the file procesing.
+Easily add a nice html5 input to your django form for uploading and clearing multiple fields.
+Initialize it with a queryset or list of files and it will also handle the file procesing.
 There are validators for required, amount of files (min/max) and total uploaded.

 ### Requirements